swent-epfl/mvp-prd/template/6-non_functional_requirements.md

 ### Map

+Permission to track a user's position is requested the first time the map is opened and can be disabled at any time.

 During an active flight, the positions of each crew member and the pilot (used for the flight track) are retrieved and stored.
 We need to ensure that user positions are only retrieved during the flight in question and that this data is only stored for the duration of the flight.
 The pilot's position, i.e. the position of the balloon during the flight, must be stored for a longer period to allow access to the flight trace once the flight has ended.
 Once the flight is over, all positional data, with the exception of the pilot's position, must be deleted immediately.

 ### Chat